akraemer007/andrewkraemer.party/about.md

 Here's a little bit about myself:

-I live in Madison, Wisconsin, where I am a data analyst for a local healthcare start-up, where I get paid to ask questions and make beautiful graphs.
+I live in Austin, Texas, where I work with data for money.

 I have too many hobbies for one person, but I try my best to keep up with them.
 My favorite hobbies include hanging out with friends, playing and listening to music, performing comedy -- whether it be improv or stand-up, reading novels, and pretending that I am actively creative.